Code-Institute-Submissions/YogaCity/README.md

 And at the bottom here will be four images.<br>
 On large devices there will be two images, full width.
 And then again two images, full width.<br>
 On medium and small devices there will be one image, full width.
 Four images underneath each other.<br>
-All four images will have a hover over effect.<br>
-In the top left of each image will show a text quote.<br>
-Text color white and background color dark grey and a little bit transparant.<br>

 __Locations__<br>
 Each location will have the same build up.<br>